-In 1674, the number of inhabited houses was 39, and it didn’t change significantly until the coming of the railway (Bentley had its own station until the Beeching cuts).
+In 1674, the number of inhabited houses was 39, and it didn’t change significantly until the coming of the railway station in 1849 (Bentley had its own station until the Beeching cuts in 1966).
 In 1851, the number of inhabited houses had rocketed to 94.
 In 1951, following the construction of a council housing estate, it had grown to 157; and in 1981, the number was 309.
 Population at the last census in 2011 was 776.

 In terms of public houses, the village boasted three in 1912; the village has bought the last remaining one, the Case is Altered, and runs it as a community pub, with a community-owned shop in its grounds.

 Bentley Parish Council is grateful for the support of Community Action Suffolk which took over the hosting of our website platform on 1 November 2016.
 If you have any concerns about this website, please contact the the Village Correspondent via the Clerk to Bentley Parish Council. (e-mail Joy Scott).